 Math conferences can be hit or miss, depending on the presenters you see.
 In the best case scenario, you see many great presenters, but when you only spend 60 to 90 minutes with them, you rarely leave with enough experience to comfortably implement what you learned.
 In the worst case scenario, you see many mediocre presenters and it feels like a big waste of time.

 In contrast, my workshop is an extended experience with specific topics.
 If you want to teach math through problem solving and are interested in learning how to implement problem-based lessons and higher Depth of Knowledge Open Middle problems, then you are likely to be happy with the results.
 If you are not interested in those topics, then you shouldn't register.

 When I was a new teacher and still earning credits to move over on the pay scale, I took two classes with universities that offered online courses.
-While it was convenient to take a course without leaving my house, I didn’t feel like what I was learning was current and relevant to what I wanted to do in my classroom.
-I didn’t know who the instructor was or if the instructor knew his or her content well.
+While it was convenient to take a course without leaving my house, I didn't feel like what I was learning was current and relevant to what I wanted to do with my students.
+I didn't know who the instructor was or if the instructor knew their content well.

 So with my online workshop, I hope that you have a much better idea of what you are getting and can see that the learning is current and relevant.
 I hope you believe that I am able to help you implement the strategies you are looking for.